MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

 ### The Azure Stack Resource Manager endpoint

-The Microsoft Azure Resource Manager is a management framework that allows administrators to deploy, manage, and monitor Azure resources.
+The Microsoft Azure Resource Manager is a management framework that allows admins to deploy, manage, and monitor Azure resources.
 Azure Resource Manager can handle these tasks as a group, rather than individually, in a single operation.

-You can get the metadata information from the Resource Manager endpoint.
-The endpoint returns a JSON file with the information required to run your code.
+You can get the metadata info from the Resource Manager endpoint.
+The endpoint returns a JSON file with the info required to run your code.

 Note the following considerations:

-- The **ResourceManagerUrl** in the Azure Stack Development Kit (ASDK) is: https://management.local.azurestack.external/.
+- The **ResourceManagerUrl** in the ASDK is: `https://management.local.azurestack.external/`.

 - The **ResourceManagerUrl** in integrated systems is: `https://management.<location>.ext-<machine-name>.masd.stbtest.microsoft.com/`.